ljonesdesign/INLS161-2021-spring/docs/01-basics.md

 [Characteristics of Professionalism](https://smallbusiness.chron.com/characteristics-professionalism-1209.html)

-View these points as a gift&mdash;5.5 points earned for doing what should expected.

 Everything in this class is about empowering you to meet the complex demands of these very challenging times.
-It is my desire to treat students positively, as much as possible, and be corrective and not punitive.
-I am pleased to say that it is very rare for UNC students to miss out on any professionalism points.

-The [Office of Student Conduct](https://studentconduct.unc.edu/honor-system) issues a NG (no grade) when a permanent grade is pending a judicial review by the Honor Court; therefore, all earned points can be viewed as professionalism grades in this situation.
+This grade is not to cause you to worry or be anxious.
+Think of it as a gift.
+It is 5.5 points that you don't have to earn.
+Just be nice, kind, and communicative.
+Professionalism does not equal perfectionism.

+>1 To err is human, to forgive is divine.